Return to About us

 On qualifying, Alex was offered the position of Cheer and Freestyle Representative for the BATD’s London Region Committee and in 2017 was voted on as the Press Representative for the entire British Association of Teachers of Dance.
 She has always achieved a 100% pass rate with all examination entries, with a high percentage achieving 'Honours', and invitations to Scholarships!
 Additional, to teaching the syllabus work, Alex has choreographed routines for Dance shows, professional work, and for local and regional dance festivals, of which many have achieved 1st, 2nd, or 3rd place, and qualified for the All England Regional and National Finals.

-Performers Diploma in Musical Theatre & Dance A.B.A.T.D Ballet BA (HONS) Dance Education with the RAD
+Performers Diploma in Musical Theatre & Dance BATD Associate Ballet, PGCE (14+) Dance in Education

 Miss Laura started dancing at the age of 4 with the Sussex school of dance in Eastbourne, East Sussex, training in Ballet, Modern, Tap, National, Classical Greek, Disco, Ballroom & Latin American with the exam board ISTD.
 She took exams in all subjects including taking her Advanced 1 Greek exam, which left one qualification before being able to teach the subject.